Gusabary/SAIL/Notes/Rust.md

 ## Q & A

 + Do the library crate (`src/lib.rs`) and binary crate (`src/main.rs`) have the same crate name?

+  yes. (see section 7.1, *the Book*) actually, if you take a look at `target/debug` dir under the project, you will find that the binary crate is built into an executable `proj` (assuming that the package name is `proj`) while the library crate is built into a library `libproj.rlib`.

 + What is blanket implementation?

 + why is it not allowed that multiple mutable references exist at the same time?

 + what's trait `?Sized`

 ## Rust By Example Notes